 The City Attorney represents the City in all legal proceedings in which the City has an interest.
 On September 29, 2021, Mayor London N. Breed appointed Assemblymember David Chiu to serve as the San Francisco City Attorney.
 Mr. Chiu replaced the prior City Attorney, Dennis Herrera, who became the General Manager of the San Francisco Public Utilities Commission on November 1, 2021.
 Prior to his appointment as City Attorney, Mr. Chiu represented the 17th Assembly District since 2014 and has authored a wide range of bills on issues relating to housing, homelessness, transportation, education, environment, health, public safety, and civil rights.
 Before entering public office, Chiu served as a civil rights attorney with the Lawyers' Committee for Civil Rights of the San Francisco Bay Area, a criminal prosecutor with the San Francisco District Attorney's Office, Democratic Counsel to the United States Senate Constitution Subcommittee, and a law clerk for Judge James R. Browning of the U.S. Court of Appeals for the Ninth Circuit.
 Mr. Chiu received his undergraduate, master's, and law degrees from Harvard University.
 Mr. Chiu is the first Asian American City Attorney of San Francisco.
-In accordance with the Charter, an election for City Attorney will be conducted on June 7, 2022.
+In accordance with the Charter, an election for City Attorney will be conducted in June 2022.

 The Assessor-Recorder administers the property tax assessment system of the City.
 On February 8, 2021, Joaquín Torres, formerly the Director of the Office of Economic and Workforce Development, was sworn in as the new Assessor-Recorder.
 The position of Assessor-Recorder is a citywide elected position.
-Mr. Torres ran and was elected by voters in a special election on February 15, 2022 to his current term as Assessor-Recorder.
+Mr. Torres will have to run in the election currently scheduled for June 2022 to complete the current term.
+Mr. Torres filled a vacancy left by the former Assessor-Recorder, Carmen Chu, who now serves as the City Administrator.